-What does this mean?
-It means we're in danger of getting public policy that benefits only one small minority of our citizens - the donor class - leaving everyone else behind.
+What does all of this mean?
+It means we're getting public policy that benefits only one small minority of our citizens - the donor class - leaving everyone else behind.
 It means that American democracy is failing to serve the needs of the vast majority of its citizens.
+The 2016 presidential election could be read as a cry from the heart of those left behind.

 Publicly financed elections like the Maine Clean Election Act are a big part of the answer.
 Here is a system that does not recognize the difference between rich donors and everyone else.
 Everyone can participate.
 Maine people can elect those who represent the interests of the many, not the elite few.
-And legislators can serve the interests of their actual, diverse constituency.
-That's how the Maine Clean Election Act works to achieve the League's goals for reducing corruption and undue influence, allowing candidates to compete equitably for public office, and opening the doors to maximum citizen participation in the political process.
+And elected officials can serve the interests of their actual, diverse constituency.
+Although lots of Maine people wish that candidates were required to run with public funding, that is not the system we have.
+But neither should we have a system that requires candidates to jump into the deep-money end of the pool.
+The system we have is a system of opportunity.
+It gives legislative and gubernatorial candidates the opportunity to run, even if they don't want to spend countless hours dialing for dollars, even if they don't have connections to business interests or wealthy donors, even if they are not wealthy themselves, even if their policies and world-view are not endorsed by big-money interests.
+That's how the Maine Clean Election Act works to achieve the League's goals.